 Fourth, upon the death of the beneficiary, any funds remaining in the trust must be paid back to the government to the extent that the beneficiary received public assistance.

 Pooled trusts or "community" trusts are a less common type of special needs planning tool.
 This type of trust is used when the funds of an individual with special needs are combined with funds from other persons and are managed by a non-profit corporation.
-Pooled trusts are a good option for individuals who cannot create a first party special needs trust due to the age limitation or cannot find someone who is ready, willing and able to serve as trustee of a first party special needs trust.
+Pooled trusts have historically been a good option for individuals who cannot create a first party special needs trust due to the age limitation or cannot find someone who is ready, willing and able to serve as trustee of a first party special needs trust.
+However, the utility of pooled trust has decreased lately due to adverse interpretations by some state Medicaid agencies.

 A support trust differs from a special needs trust because it is not intended to prevent disqualification for government benefits.
 A support trust allows a trustee to make payments for the benefit of the beneficiary for things like